gsinghjay/zodiac-engine/memory-bank/activeContext.md

 ## Current Focus

-- **Best Practice Implementation**: Implementing the FastAPI best practices as outlined in `docs/fastapi-best-practices-updates.md`.
-Currently focusing on Pydantic v2 updates and Service Layer Dependency Injection.
+- **Finalization and Testing**: All FastAPI best practices from `docs/fastapi-best-practices-updates.md` have been successfully implemented.
+Current focus is on ensuring all tests pass and preparing for PR submission.

 ## Recent Changes

-- **FastAPI Best Practices Implementation**:
+- **FastAPI Best Practices Implementation Complete**:
   - Updated `requirements.txt` with explicit version constraints and replaced `fastapi[all]` with specific dependencies.
   - Updated the Settings class in `app/core/config.py` to use Pydantic v2 syntax and .env file integration.
   - Improved Settings class to properly handle CORS allowed origins using property method.